 I also developed C code implementing Bill’s Simple Good–Turing algorithm; so, whether you understand the rationale or not, you can simply load your observed data into the software and, presto!, get the probability estimates out at the other end – for the location of this on the internet, see my resources page. — But you really should try to understand why the algorithm works, rather than just using it “blind”: the concepts are not difficult, and you will be able to see what the technique can and what it can’t do for you.

-(My code was subsequently incorporated into a larger suite of smoothing tools software by Joshua Goodman and Stanley Chen, then of Harvard University, now Microsoft Research and IBM Research respectively; however, the only website currently distributing the Goodman/Chen material seems to be a controlled-access site owned by Kenji Kita of Tokushima University.)
+(My code was subsequently incorporated into a larger suite of smoothing tools software by Joshua Goodman and Stanley Chen, then of Harvard University, now Microsoft Research and IBM Research respectively, and at one time they were distributing this software suite via the Web; however, unfortunately it seems now to have disappeared.)

 In 2004, David Elworthy of Google, Inc. (Santa Monica, Calif.) recoded my software into C++ and encapsulated it in a class so it can be used in other programs; and in 2007 Florian Doemges and Björn Wilmsmann, of the Ruhr-Universität Bochum, produced a Perl version and placed it on CPAN.